pksurferdad/knative-microservices/README.md

 ### Overview

 In this article, we will explore the development, implementation, and deployment of microservices using Knative, a powerful Kubernetes-based platform.
 The focus will be on leveraging various technologies to build, deploy, and manage microservices efficiently.
 We will cover Knative, Hashicorp Vault, and Confluent Cloud, highlighting their core capabilities and how they contribute to an overall micro-services ecosystem.
 All code references in this article are available at [GitHub](https://github.com/pksurferdad/knative-microservices).
-The article assumes a basic working knowledge of kubernetes.
+This article assumes a basic working knowledge of kubernetes to be able to provision the required infrastructure components and to deploy the example microservices in this article.

 ### Introduction